bvasilop/js-algorithms-and-data-structures-masterclass/Data-Structures/Linked-Lists.md

 * **Advantages of using a linked list over an array is you don't have to worry about index shifting.**
 * **Advantages of using linked lists over hash tables is there is a sense of order where one pointer is pointing to the next node.
 So you can have sorted data unlike hash tables**

-* **Doubly linked list are similar except that it links to the node before it.**
+* **Doubly linked lists are similar to Singly Linked Lists except that it links to the node before it.**

 * **Doubly linked lists allow us to traverse our list backwards because of the extra pointer from the second element pointing backward toward the head.**

-* **Singly linked lists can only go from beginning to the end of a list.
+* **Singly Linked Lists can only go from beginning to the end of a list.
 Doubly Linked Lists can traverse forward and backward in either direction.**
 * **It's exactly the same as the Singly Linked List but contains this additional pointer to the previous node and searching through a Doubly Linked List can actually be a little bit more efficient.**
 * **Look up can technically be O(n/2) because we can start at both ends and if we know which half of the list the item we're looking for is, we can pick the optimum place to start.**
-* **A downside to a doubly linked list is that we might have to hold a little bit more memory and an additional block of memory**
+* **A downside to a Doubly Linked Lists is that we might have to hold a little bit more memory and an additional block of memory**

 ---